gcoppola19/recipes-analysis/README.md

+# The Flavor of Ratings: Exploring Nutrition's Role in Recipe Popularity
-# Statistical Analysis on Recipes and Nutrition's role in Ratings
+## A Statistical Analysis on Recipes and Nutrition's role in their Ratings
 This recipe analysis is a data science project, capturing the process of scraping data from a website and through steps of cleaning, and creating various models to answer our research question about our data.
 The primary focus of the project is to investigate the significance nutrition in the ratings of various recipes on food.com and furthermore if we can predict these ratings based on selected nutrition factors.

+*Lena Bibbo lbibbo@umich.edu*
+*Grace Coppola gcoppola@umich.edu*

 ---
 ## Introduction